kritiagarwal13/Emoji/README.md

 # Emoji

 This is an application for Emoji meanings.
-It contains all the emojis and there meanings for better use.
+It contains all the emojis and their meanings for better use.

 ## Thought behind the app